lyaflora/ChristmasNinja/README.md

 # Launch on Windows

-Playable version downloadable from [here](https://simonyi-my.sharepoint.com/:u:/g/personal/lyaflora_sch_bme_hu/EdK16Z9XIeBJsFaK7m4pU00BnteO6j_q9D4wIlz7_Ccfog?e=I2f8HD) (top left corner).
+Playable version downloadable from [here](https://mega.nz/file/ak4AXByQ#TcL76dCmruEp5BP6A3EySXgjfwPPkLl413_EHUEEu8o).
 Unzip the file and launch Windows/WindowsNoEditor/ChristmasNinja.exe.

 Only available on Windows 64 bit.